NLP2CT/NLPCC-2025-Task1/README.md

 # FAQ

-Q: Where can I register for this shared task?
+Q1: Where can I register for this shared task?

-A: The latest registration method is available on the NLPCC 2025 Shared Task official website (http://tcci.ccf.org.cn/conference/2025/cfpt.php).
+A1: The latest registration method is available on the NLPCC 2025 Shared Task official website (http://tcci.ccf.org.cn/conference/2025/cfpt.php).
 Please fill out the Shared Task 1 registration form (Word document) (http://tcci.ccf.org.cn/conference/2025/sharedTasks/NLPCC2025.SharedTask1.RegistrationForm.doc) as required and send it to nlp2ct.junchao@gmail.com.
 If you have any questions, feel free to reach out.

-Q: Is it allowed to use additional data?
+Q2: Is it allowed to use additional data?

-A: Using external data sources is not permitted.
+A2: Using external data sources is not permitted.
 However, data augmentation is allowed (see Data Restriction for details).

+Q3: There is an inconsistency between the description of "data restrictions" on the task's official GitHub page and the conference's official website:
+- GitHub: Generative large language models (Generative LLMs) cannot be used for paraphrasing; only traditional encoder models or sequence-to-sequence (seq2seq) models are allowed.
+- Conference website: Paraphrasing is limited to open-source models and API-based models.
+The use of GPT-o1, MoE, or models with parameter sizes exceeding 80B is not allowed.

+A3: Please refer to the GitHub guidelines for the correct rules:
+- Only traditional encoder models or sequence-to-sequence (seq2seq) models are allowed for paraphrasing.
+- Generative decoder models are strictly prohibited, even if the model has fewer than 80 billion parameters (e.g., glm-4-9B).
+- This restriction ensures fairness, as our test set already includes data from decoder models, and introducing additional generative models could result in unfair advantages.

+Q4: Does the restriction on “paraphrasing” mean that large language models cannot be used throughout the entire task process?

+A4:
+- Definition of Paraphrasing: Making semantically equivalent modifications to text, such as polishing, synonym replacement, or adjusting expression style.
+- Restriction on Paraphrasing: During data augmentation (e.g., paraphrasing), only encoder-based or seq2seq models can be used.
+Generative LLMs are strictly prohibited, including for polishing or revising text.
+- Other Phases of the Task: Outside of data augmentation, LLMs can be used, including fine-tuning LLMs directly to complete the task.

+Q5: If paraphrasing does not involve LLMs, is it permissible to use fine-tuned LLMs as detectors (e.g., qwen2.5-3B)?

+A5: LLMs are prohibited during data augmentation only.
+For detector construction phases, LLMs are allowed.
+This includes:
+- Fine-tuning LLMs directly to complete the task.
+- Using open-source models to extract internal features for assistance in detection.

+Q6: Can we use encoder-only models for fine-tuning?

+A6: Yes, you can use any method to build your detector, including:
+- Fine-tuning encoder models or decoder models as classifiers.
+- Using statistical methods to extract classification features.
+- Restrictions apply only to data augmentation, where generative LLMs cannot be used for text paraphrasing.

+Q7: The development set can only be used for "tuning," not "training."
+What is the difference?

+A7:
+- Training: Use the training set (train.json) to adjust model parameters (e.g., neural network weights) or extract classification features and thresholds.
+- Tuning: Use the development set (dev.json) only after training to adjust hyperparameters (e.g., learning rate), classification features, or model architecture.
+Evaluate detector performance and optimize the method to improve performance on unseen data.
+- Example: Suppose you fine-tune an encoder model on the training set but find poor performance on the development set.
+This may indicate overfitting, and you should consider additional measures (e.g., data augmentation or extracting more diverse features) to improve generalization.

+Q8: When should the competition code be submitted, and where?

+A8: Deadline: By April 20, 2025 (11:59 PM Beijing Time).
+- Submission Content: Final test result file, training data, and source code (including a simple README.md or instructions for running the code).
+- Where to Submit: Email nlp2ct.junchao@gmail.com.
+- Updates or changes to submission details will be announced on the GitHub official website.

+Q9: Do all team members need to register individually?
+Can someone who has graduated and is now working in a company participate?

+A9: Only one registration form is needed per team; no need for individual registrations.
+Team members who have graduated and are working in a company can participate.

+Q10: After the test data is released, do we only need to submit the final test result *.json file?

+A10: Files to Submit:
+    - Final test result file (*.json).
+    - Detector training data and source code (for method verification).
+If additional files are required, the organizers will notify participants via email and the official GitHub website.

 # References